So how do you address a married woman?

 I am MissBackpacker and I recently got married to the man I’ve known and been loving for almost six years now.
 We exchanged vows in a bar in Mandaluyong, two places that mean so much to us.
 We only invited a few friends to witness our special day as we couldn’t afford a big event, we just didn’t (and still don’t) have that kind of money.

-He wore a white polo shirt we bought in Greenhills, a walking shorts, and a pair of flops.
-I flaunted my dirty-white dress we got the day before the wedding, my cute headpiece, and a Php-150 sandals.
+He wore a white polo shirt we bought in Greenhills, a pair of walking shorts, and a pair of flops.
+I flaunted my dirty-white dress we got the day before the wedding, my cute headpiece, and Php-150 sandals.
 It was pretty casual.

 It may not be the perfect wedding for most earthly-minded women there but to me, it’s more than what I could ask for.
 I didn’t have an entourage but I got a long list of friends who have been supporting and loving us, with or without the fancy wedding.
 I didn’t get to wear the type of dress I’ve been seeing in chick flicks but I just don’t care.